The University of Lethbridge celebrates Black History Month:

 There are several background events to the Black History Month celebration.
 However, it was not until February 2008 when Senator Donald Oliver, the first Black man appointed to the Canadian Senate, introduced the Motion to Recognize Contributions of Black Canadians and February as Black History Month that it became a nation-wide celebration.
 Although Black History Month is celebrated in February, it is important to honour the contributions of Black Canadians and Black communities throughout the year.

 Celebrating Black History Month is another step forward towards advancing equity, diversity and Black inclusion at the University of Lethbridge.
-On November 18, 2021, uLethbridge joined more than 40 universities and colleges from across Canada in signing the Scarborough Charter, a commitment to eliminating anti-Black racism and advancing Black inclusion in Canadian higher education.
+On November 18, 2021, ULethbridge joined more than 40 universities and colleges from across Canada in signing the Scarborough Charter, a commitment to eliminating anti-Black racism and advancing Black inclusion in Canadian higher education.

-“The Scarborough Charter represents one of the ongoing commitments and a call to action from Canadian higher education institutions to do the hard work ahead to repair and reconcile their role in historically excluding marginalized groups,” said Dr. Mike Mahon, U of L president and vice-chancellor.
+“The Scarborough Charter represents one of the ongoing commitments and a call to action from Canadian higher education institutions to do the hard work ahead to repair and reconcile their role in historically excluding marginalized groups,” said Dr. Mike Mahon, president and vice-chancellor.
 “By signing the Charter, the University is committed to doing our ethical part in addressing these social injustices and to creating safe, inclusive spaces for all.”

 Black History Month is about taking the time to not only honour and celebrate but to acknowledge, to remember, to listen and to create brave spaces for the voices of Black students, staff, faculty, alumni and community members to be heard.
 The events of 2020 were an important catalyst propelling anti-blackness into the social discourse.
 We cannot stop the conversations – they must continue.